|

 Or, if you like ducks, we have a nice variety of migratory waterfowl in the small lake behind the Visitor's Center.
 You can buy food to feed the ducks as well as the geese, big catfish, bream, and assorted turtles that live there.

 See the Animals.
-Walk the Animal Trail and find hawks, owls, raccoons, bison, bobcats and more!
+Walk the Animal Trail.
+Find hawks, owls, raccoons, bison, bobcats and more!

-Visit the "Wonder Room" - where you will find alligators, turtles, sssnakes and more behind the visitor's center.
+Visit the "Wonder Room".
+You will find alligators, turtles, snakes etc. behind the visitor's center.

 See farm animals at our barnyard exhibit.